DGTDept/Rachana/CONTRIBUTING.md

 ### Writing

 Stylings are written in scss only.
-To make changes to sgds stylings, edit files in `<rootDir>/sass/sgds-theme`.
+To make changes to cgds stylings, edit files in `<rootDir>/sass/cgds-theme`.
 DO NOT edit files in `<rootDir>/sass/bootstrap` folder

 ## Commit standard